reactos/reactos/media/fonts/doc/Verdana/README.txt

-ReactOS "Verdana" fonts are based on "DejaVu Sans".
+MenuOS "Verdana" fonts are based on "DejaVu Sans".

 See also LICENSE.txt file.